pvcraven/2017_web_security/source/final/kyann/index.rst

 could be called later in the program.

 ES6 has included an option to use ``let`` inside of ``var`` when declaring a variable, and it will be a block-scope variable.
+The below code is similar to the ES5 version, except that the ``var a`` is replaced by ``let block``.

 .. code-block:: javascript
 	:Caption: Block-scope variable